Coefficient Giving: Lead Exposure Action Fund

+Navigating Transformative AI

-Coefficient Giving is a leading funder of research on AI alignment and other work aimed at reducing existential risk from advanced artificial intelligence.
-The organization has stated a belief that artificial general intelligence may be developed before 2045, and that this could pose risks from accidents, deliberate misuse, or "drastic societal change".
-Ajeya Cotra, a researcher at Coefficient Giving, has said that "a lens that [she uses] to think about the A.I. revolution is that it will play out like the Industrial Revolution but around 10 times faster."
+The Navigating Transformative AI Fund supports research on AI alignment and other work aimed at reducing existential risk from advanced artificial intelligence.
+The organization believes that artificial general intelligence could “soon outperform humans in nearly all cognitive domains”, which could “benefit people enormously” or “pose serious risks from misuse, accidents, loss of control, and other problems.”
+Ajeya Cotra, at the time a researcher at Coefficient Giving (now at METR), has said that "a lens that [she uses] to think about the A.I. revolution is that it will play out like the Industrial Revolution but around 10 times faster."

-Notable grantees include the Center for Security and Emerging Technology, the Alignment Research Center, Mila, and the Tarbell Center for AI Journalism.
+Notable grantees include the Center for Security and Emerging Technology, the Alignment Research Center, and Mila.